imbal/safeyaml/README.rst

 etc are not allowed).

 No anchors, no references.
 No multi-line strings.
 No multi-document streams.
-No custom tagged values. *No sexagesimal numbers.*
+No custom tagged values.
+No Octal. *No sexagesimal numbers.*

 Why?